 Execution Models

-tenferro supports direct execution, PyTorch-like eager execution with optional reverse-mode AD, and JAX-like traced graph execution on the same dense tensor stack.
+tenferro supports direct execution, PyTorch-like eager execution with optional stateful and functional AD, and JAX-like traced graph execution on the same dense tensor stack.
 The key distinction is when work is submitted and when the host waits for results.

 Eager CPU, Eager GPU, and Traced execution timelines